Green-Avocado/CTF/angstromctf2022/rev/self/README.md

 ### Disassembling bytecode

 We can now use the Binary Ninja API to extract and disassemble the bytecode.
+Also, we can add cross references for jumps and branches to help reverse this code.

 Using a Python script, which can be found near the end of this writeup, we get the following assembly (after manually adding some newlines for clarity):